-How Are Secured Debts Treated In Bankruptcy or a Consumer Proposal?
+How Are Secured Debts Treated In Personal Bankruptcy or a Consumer Proposal?

 The majority of consumers who file for personal bankruptcy or file a consumer proposal have some type of secured loan such as a mortgage, vehicle or investment loan.
 These loans allow the lender to take back the asset should the borrower default on the loan payments.